bmaunde/guidelines/Guidelines/REST API Guidelines.md

 Sorting is essential when the order of results is important.

 To handle sorting, predetermined parameter values whose names either equate to or are mapped to resource attribute names should be used in combination with the format **?sort=\<attribute_name>** or **?sort=\<attribute_name>&order=<ASC/DESC>**
-With the first option,  the optional paramter *order* is not specified because a default value of either ASCending or DESCending can be assumed.
+With the first option,  the optional parameter *order* is not specified because a default value of either ASCending or DESCending can be assumed.

 An example is as follows